Our Programs

 • Alumni of this program, regardless of their Hebrew knowledge before the summer, report that their comprehension of, and connection to, the Hebrew language grows.

-• The Chalutzim madrichim (counselors) are Israelis who are spending their summer at camp or OSRUI alum who can speak Hebrew fluently.
+• The Chalutzim madrichim (counselors) are Israelis who are spending their summer at camp or OSRUI alumni who can speak Hebrew fluently.

 • We welcome campers of all ability levels – and have multiple programs available each year to help campers prepare for the summer.